dku-boanlab/sfc/README.md

 tcpdump: 192.168.122.16
 NAT: 192.168.122.17

-- IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM,
+- IF YOU WANT TO SAVE YOUR TIME, YOU CAN SIMPLY CREATE AND CONFIGURE ONE GENERAL VM.
-AND YOU CAN JUST CLONE AND RECONFIGURE IT FOR OTHER VNFS
+THEN, YOU CAN JUST CLONE AND RECONFIGURE IT FOR OTHER VNFS

 2. Push SSH keys to each VM in order to log it in without password
 $ util/push-key.sh [user ID]@[VM IP address]